 Aoife received a degree in Applied Psychology from University College Cork in 2002, specialising in child psychology.
 She then went on to do a Masters in International Human Rights Law at the Irish Centre for Human Rights, N.U.I.
 Galway.
 After working with a number of NGOs she completed a Ph.D. in human rights law (entitled 'The International Legal Right of Children to be Heard in Civil Law Proceedings Affecting them') at the School of Law, Trinity College Dublin.

-At present Aoife is working on projects including topics relating to discrimination on the basis of childhood, rights-based approaches for kinship carers, the online experiences of children with disabilities, and comparative work between adoption law in Sweden and England/Wales.
+At present some of Aoife's other projects include topics relating to discrimination on the basis of childhood, the online experiences of children with disabilities, and comparative work on adoption law in Sweden and England/Wales.

 - Ph.D.
 Scholarship (National Children's Office, Ireland 2009)

 - Ph.D.
 Scholarship (Irish Research Council for the Humanities and Social Sciences 2009)